 Economists are hoping for what they call a “V-shaped recovery” in which the economy picks sharply back up.
 Whether that’s true, or a slightly longer recovery is in store, everyone expects it to recover, at some point.

-- Do your best to do your best.
+- Do your best to deliver your best.
 If you’re currently employed, you may be working from home or working long hours in a crisis-type situation.
 The silver lining is, everyone knows right now that you’re stressed and doing a lot (especially if you have kids at home), so your employer’s likely to cut you some slack.
 However, now’s the time to take any steps you can to help your boss shine, or be extra organized about your work.
+Or, if you’re unemployed, give your job search the best focus and effort you can.

 - Use the work from home time to connect with your network.
 You may be wondering, especially if you’re managing kids and a busy work schedule, where you’ll possibly find time to network.
 In this case, a simple email will suffice for the moment – something your contact can scan quickly – meant to offer support and signal to your inner circle that you may be open to new opportunities, should your work situation change quickly.